 As I mentioned near the beginning of my Solis Grind and Infuse Perfetta review, this is no pretender to the Breville-occupied throne.
 Instead, we’re dealing with a legitimate entry-level hybrid that can easily compete with the Breville Barista Express.

-That’s it for my initial Solis Grind and Infuse Perfetta review.
-Is there anything in particular you’d like me to focus on during my testing?
-The comments section is all yours!
+That’s it for my hands-on Solis Grind and Infuse Perfetta review.
+Have any of you bought this espresso machine?
+I’d love to hear about your experiences, so the comments section is all yours!